Compliance Quickstart

 We need to add LockStock audit logging to [AGENT NAME].

 That's it.
 The engineering work is a configuration change, not a rewrite.
+The full guide walks them through every step.

 4What Engineers Do (For Your Awareness) 15 min Engineering